 The total program requirement for graduation with the Bachelor of Science Degree in Business Administration is 122 semester credit hours.
-These semester credit hours are composed of the following blocks: 44 semester credit hours in general education; 60 semester credit hours in the Business major; and 27 semester credit hours of electives.
-These blocks include 18 semester credit hours in Bible/Theology.
+These semester credit hours are composed of the following blocks: 41 semester credit hours in general education; 63 semester credit hours in the Business major; and 18 semester credit hours of electives.
+The major includes 18 semester credit hours in Bible/Theology.